filamentphp/filamentphp.com/content/articles/alexandersix-all-about-the-filament-v4-beta-release.md

 you've earned the right to know that the Filament team has officially settled on a v4 Beta release date.

-You won't have to wait much longer, because we will be releasing the Filament v4 Beta on June 10, 2025!
+You won't have to wait much longer, because we will be releasing the Filament v4 Beta on June 10, 2025 at [Laravel Live UK](https://laravellive.uk)!

 We're so excited for you all to get your hands on v4 and let us know.
 Remember that this upcoming release **IS STILL JUST A BETA**, so we don't recommend